 - You can plant new pot-grown fruit trees and bushes at any time of the year, but if they are bare rooted they need to go in right now.
 The sap will be beginning to rise soon and it's best to plant before that happens.

 - Sow early peas and broad beans.
 If your soil is very wet and cold, it's best to sow into cell modular trays with a bit of protection from the cold and from mice.

 - If you have a conservatory then this is a good time to prune plants back and reshape them.
 Bougainvillea, Jasmine and Plumbago capensis can get very untidy but will respond to hard pruning now.

 Trees and shrubs in pots

-- If you have plants growing permanently in pots on your terrace, now is a good time to feed them.
+- Plants growing permanently in pots on your terrace should be fed now.
 I recommend adding Osmocote resin-coated, slow-release granules to the top layer.

 - You can cover this fertiliser with a little compost but this is not essential.
 These granules are often sold for feeding hanging baskets and pots, and will gradually feed for five to six months - most of the growing season.

 - Check variegated plants for shoots that have reverted to all green or white.
 Remove these and trim back to the point where the leaves are uniformly variegated.